This post may contain affiliate links. Please read our disclosure policy.

 - 2 tablespoons butter

-- 1 pound russet potatoes peeled and diced into 1-inch cubes (2-3 medium)
+- 1 pound white potatoes peeled and diced into 1-inch cubes (2-3 medium)

 - 1 small onion diced

 - 1 pound smoked sausage cut in half lengthwise, then sliced

 - 1 red bell pepper seeded and diced